Scalable Outdoors Autonomous Drone Flight with Visual-Inertial SLAM and Dense Submaps Built without LiDAR: Introduction

-In short, the main contributions of this paper are: \begin{itemize} \item We present an autonomous drone \change{system} which performs under-canopy autonomous navigation with only (passive) visual and inertial sensors.
-It performs visual-inertial SLAM (VI-SLAM), deep-learning-based depth estimation from its stereo camera driving volumetric occupancy mapping in submaps, path planning and trajectory tracking -- with all computations on-board. \item We introduce a novel approach to trajectory deformation at odometry rate, to continue performing trajectory tracking upon state estimation updates, most pronounced when loop-closures occur. \change{This allows to seamlessly track planned paths without needing to stop upon odometry shifts.} \item We demonstrate our approach in simulated and real-world forest environments of up to 467 trees per hectare and achieve flight velocities of up to 3 m/s without \change{any} collisions \change{at all}.
-To the best of our knowledge, we believe our system to be the first of its kind, i.e.\ not using LiDAR and flying in such dense forests \change{while performing SLAM and mapping in the loop, allowing for missions which require precise mapping}. \item \change{We perform a mapping completeness and accuracy analysis to demonstrate the benefits of online maps generated via SLAM poses instead of visual inertial odometry.
-We demonstrate that with more loop-closures, the environment reconstruction quality is improved. } \end{itemize}
+State-of-the-art autonomous drone flying in forests typically relies on LiDAR for precise and far-reaching range measurements \cite{liu2022large,tranzatto2022cerberus}.
+In this work, we aim to overcome such constraints by employing only passive vision and an Inertial Measurement Unit (IMU) in a quest towards cheaper, lighter, and more scalable drone systems.
+In short, the main contributions of this paper are: \begin{itemize} \item To the best of our knowledge, we present the \emph{first} autonomous drone system that can navigate in large-scale outdoor unstructured environments while leveraging a SLAM system with integrated loop-closure correction and only relying on passive visual and inertial sensors.
+It also performs learnt depth estimation, driving volumetric occupancy mapping in submaps, path planning, and trajectory tracking -- with all computations on-board. \item We introduce a novel approach to trajectory deformation at odometry rate to continue performing trajectory tracking upon state estimation updates, most pronounced when loop-closures occur.
+This allows us to track planned paths without stopping upon odometry shifts. \item We demonstrate our approach in simulated and real-world forests of up to 467 trees per hectare and achieve peak velocities of up to 3 m/s without collisions. \item We perform a mapping completeness and accuracy analysis to demonstrate the benefits of online maps generated via SLAM poses instead of visual-inertial odometry.
+We demonstrate that with more loop-closures, the environment reconstruction quality is improved. \end{itemize}